evidentlyai/evidently/docs/book/get-started/cloud_quickstart_llm.md

 {% endtabs %}

-There are multiple evals to choose from.
-You can also create custom ones, including LLM-as-a-judge.
-We call the result of each such evaluation a `descriptor`.
+Each evaluation is a `descriptor`.
+You can choose from multiple evaluations or create custom ones, including LLM-as-a-judge.

 # 6. Send results to Evidently Cloud

-**Upload the Report**.
-Include the raw data so that you can analyze the scores row by row:
+**Upload the Report** and include raw data for detailed analysis:

 ```python
 ws.add_report(project.id, text_evals_report, include_data=True)
 ```

-**View the Report**.
-Go to the Evidently Cloud.
-Open your Project and head to the "Reports" in the left menu. ([Cloud home](https://app.evidently.cloud/)).
+**View the Report** on Evidently Cloud.
+Open your Project and go to the "Reports" in the left menu. ([Cloud home](https://app.evidently.cloud/)).

-You will see the summary of the scores, and the dataset with added descriptors.
+You will see the scores summary, and the dataset with new descriptor columns.
 For example, you can sort to find all answers with "Denials".

 ![](../.gitbook/assets/cloud/qs_denials.png)